Smart Contract Security Can’t Afford to Fail—and With the Clarity Programming Language, It Won’t

 Write Secure Smart Contracts With Clarity

 Clarity smart contract definition is specified in a LISP language, and since LISP’s syntax is very easy to parse, we can write a compact parser for Clarity programs (this parser is part of the Stacks blockchain).
-This reduces the surface area for potential bugs within the Clarity interpreter and allows for more sophisticated developer tooling (see this debugging guide and the check checker).
+This reduces the surface area for potential bugs within the Clarity interpreter and allows for more sophisticated developer tooling (see this debugging guide and validation guide).

 The Clarity programming language also benefits from the time-tested strengths of other LISP-like languages, such as brevity, being easier to reason about (e.g. functions without side effects), and better composability.
 As a result of these strengths and the compact parser, smart contracts written with Clarity need less code than smart contracts written in other programming languages, and less code reduces the possibilities of bugs in smart contracts.